 When performing strongly consistent reads as a part of the above command, all reads will be served by the tablet leader of the tablet that contains the key

 key:0.
-If we browse to the tablet-servers page, we will see that all the requests are indeed being served by one tserver:
+If you browse to the tablet-servers page, you will see that all the requests are indeed being served by one tserver:

 4. Follower reads from tablet replicas